Achilles Tendon Rupture

 What is an Achilles tendon rupture?

-What causes an Achilles tendon rupture?
+What increases my risk for an Achilles tendon rupture?

 What are the signs and symptoms of an Achilles tendon rupture?